x341dev/x341dev/README.md

 ## About me ⚔️

-Hello, I'm Lesslie, a Spanish web developer and game maker that loves to be in company.
+Hello, I'm Lesslie, a Spanish developer and game maker that loves to be in company.
 I'm known on the Internet as **X341**.
 I'm currently learning how to make more visually appealing web apps that enhance the user experience and improve my designing abilities.
-My favorite colors are purple and pink.
+My favorite colors are purple and blue.

 ## Featured projects 🌟

-- **aonbas**: A web application to see in real time the trains on the Barcelona railway system
+- **aonbas2**: A web application to see in real time the trains on the Barcelona railway system

 ## Technologies 🔧